Nucleomics-VIB/NC_cloud-dl/README-2.md

 **Dependencies**

 * on mac (M2 with OS Sonoma 14.5), **numfmt** was missing, it was added using macport with:
+* see the header of the cloud-dl script to identify other dependencies

 ```
 sudo port install coreutils-uutils